 I was not expecting much from Air China business class, which is why I am surprised that they still failed to satisfy my expectations.
+It was disappointing because we had such a great tip to Taiwan.
+There are so many great things to do in Taipei (and to eat as well).

 We were flying on a United Global First itinerary, from Taipei to Dulles, with a stop over in Beijing.